Understanding MCP Servers

 Archived

-- Bundle is no longer maintained
+- No longer maintained

-- Hidden from marketplace
+- Hidden from the public directory

 - Existing users can keep using it

-- No new users can enable it
+- New users can't enable it

-Bundle Readiness
+Readiness

-Readiness tells you whether the bundle's tools will actually work for you right now.
+Readiness tells you whether the tools will actually work for you right now.
 It depends on which providers are connected and verified.

-Ready - Credentials valid 🟢
+Ready 🟢

 What you see: